benjamin-forrest/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+Closure is when a function is created and creates scope within that function.
+Usually defined between curly braces.
 2. Study the following code, then answer the questions below.

 ```js